tml3nr/playground/README.md

 Packages of Playground repository
 ========

-Additional packages for Archphile Distribution.
+This repository contains all the PKGBUILDS used for additional packages of Archphile Distribution.
 Most of these packages are for testing purposes or not officialy supported.